 St Clears' thirteen Town Councillors are normally elected every four years.
-The last elections for Town and Community Councils across Wales took place in May 2012 when, in St Clears, all thirteen Councillor positions were up for election.
-Unfortunately, when nominations closed for the May 2012 Elections there were only ten candidates.
+The last elections for Town and Community Councils across Wales took place in May 2017 when, in St Clears, all thirteen Councillor positions were up for election.
+Unfortunately, when nominations closed for the May 2017 Elections there were only ten candidates.
 There was, therefore, no election.
-Subsequently, the three vacancies were filled by a process called co-option.
+Subsequently, two vacancies were filled by a process called co-option.
 Co-option means that the Council advertises the vacancies and anyone in the local community who is qualified to be Town Councillor can apply in writing.
 The Council then chooses from amongst the applicants those it thinks are most suitable and can make the best contribution to the work of the Council.

 Sometimes Councillors stand as candidates of political parties and sometimes as independent candidates.
 At present, all twelve councillors are independent.

 The three main areas of work for Town Councillors are:

 - Decision-Making: Through attending meetings and Committees, Councillors decide which activities to support, where money should be spent, what services should be delivered and what policies should be implemented.